-Definition This item identifies the total amount of rent charged to the tenant in the 2004-05
+This item identifies the total amount of rent charged to the tenant in the 2004-05 financial year.

-Quality statement This may differ from the amount given at RINC04A.
-This is because RINC04A may
+This may differ from the amount given at RINC04A.
+This is because RINC04A may include additional payments such as payments in advance or rental arrears from previous financial years, or exclude payments, that is the account is in arrears.